cvscaminha/cvscaminha/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working at Senac PI
+- 🔭 I’m currently working at Sena/ PI
 - 🌱 I’m currently learning HTML, CSS, JS, SQL, NODE, REACT
 - 📫 How to reach me: @cvscaminha